Telecatsbv/drachtio-siprec-recording-server/README.md

 For an example docker image that implements, see [davehorton/freeswitch-hairpin](https://hub.docker.com/r/davehorton/freeswitch-hairpin/).

 > Note: when using Freeswitch, the application requires access to a redis server.  redis is used to track and correlate the A and B call legs, using the X-Return-Token header mentioned above.
 When using rtpengine as the back-end, redis not required.

+## Using Load balancing mode
+When using this mode the SIPREC traffic gets parsed and then forwarded to the next SIPREC server.
+This can either be Round Robin or based on DDI.
+Example configuration is available.
+The next hop SIPREC server is set-up with RTPEngine or Freeswitch to actually record the call.

 ### Using dockerized versions of drachtio and rtpengine

 If you haven't built the [drachtio server](https://github.com/davehorton/drachtio-server) and rtpengine processes (and don't want to), you can run using these docker images: